-PHOTOGRAPHY 17 Introduction to Color Photography 3 UNITS - (CSU) Lecture 2 hours.
-Laboratory 3 hours.
+PHOTOGRAPHY 17 Introduction to Color Photography 3 UNITS - (CSU)

 Prerequisite: Photography 10 with a satisfactory grade.
 Advisory: Photography 28 and English 28 and 67 or equivalent.

 This is a course in traditional color printing from color negatives.
 There is an emphasis on color correction and color theory.
 Natural light and available light and their characteristics are studied in order to better understand perception and the individual's interpretation of color as seen and photographed.
 Students must have access to a 35mm manual camera.
-Estimated cost of materials is approximately \$130.
+Estimated cost of materials is approximately \$150.

-PHOTOGRAPHY 20 Beginning Photojournalism
+PHOTOGRAPHY 20 Beginning Photojournalism 4 UNITS - (CSU)

-4 UNITS - (CSU) Lecture 2 hours.
-Laboratory 6 hours...
+Lecture 2 hours.
+Laboratory 6 hours..

-Prerequisite: Photography Advisory: Photography 28
+Advisory: Photography 28 and Photography 7.